Jack Buckley (footballer, born 1997)

 Jack Buckley (born 17 December 1997) is an Australian rules footballer who plays for the Greater Western Sydney Football Club in the Australian Football League (AFL).
 He was selected by the Greater Western Sydney Football Club as a Category B rookie from the NSW zone in 2017.
-He is the son of former Australian rules footballer and current chairman of the North Melbourne Football Club, Ben Buckley.
+He is the son of former Australian rules footballer and former chairman of the North Melbourne Football Club, Ben Buckley.

 Early football

 Buckley played junior football for the Maroubra Saints, where he played in their Under 16 division's premiership.
 Buckley played for the UNSW-Eastern Suburbs Bulldogs in the Sydney AFL league.
 He was recruited as a part of the 's academy team at the age of 12, but quit 3 years later at the age of 15 after he found the academy 'too intense'.
 In the 8th round of his 2017 season with the Bulldogs, he won the league's rising star nomination after kicking four goals in his team's win.